jacobleesinger/gephyr/README.md

 # Gephyr

 Gephyr is a small application that allows you to import AWS usage data from a parquet file and query it using a web interface or REST API.
+It uses [DuckDB](https://duckdb.org/) to store the data and [Flask](https://flask.palletsprojects.com/en/3.0.x/) for the web interface and API.

 ## Setup